Committees, Volunteer Resources & Opportunities

-The American Library Association carries out its work through a complex structure of committees and subcommittees, divisions, round tables, and several other types of groups.
+The American Library Association carries out its work through a member-driven structure of committees and subcommittees, divisions, round tables, and several other types of groups.
 Each committee has a specific purpose, defined at the time it is established.
+Each division and round table also may create committees and other working groups to carry out the work of the division or round table.
+Explore the variety of available committees using the left navigation or the links below.

 Committees created by the Executive Board, Council, and the president are designated as committees of the Association and committees of the Council.
 The Bylaws provide for several types of committees: standing, special (limited to 2 years unless renewed by Executive Board or Council action), inter-divisional, and joint.
 (See Bylaws, Article VIII.)
 By Council action, July 1969, the Executive Board and Council may also designate as ad hoc committees those committees appointed to pursue a designated project within a specific period, the life of the committee ending at the conclusion of the project.